niklata/ndhs/README.md

 `ifconfig /all` command.
 The iaid is specified by a string of decimal digits corresponding to a 32-bit unsigned value.
 The ipv6 address is specified by the typical hexadecimal string delimited by `:`.

-`subnet` specifies the subnet address for the interface, in dotted decimal format.

-`broadcast` specifies the broadcast address for the interface, in dotted decimal format.

 `dns_server` specifies a list of dns servers for the address.
 The ip addresses are in the typical string representations for ipv4 or ipv6